Distance sets bounds for polyhedral norms via effective dimension: Preliminaries

 \begin{lem}[Symmetry of Information \cite{lutz2020bounding}] For all $m,n \in \N$, $x \in \R^m$, $y \in \R^n$, and $r,s \in \N$ with $r \geq s$: \vs{-0.15} \begin{enumerate}[label={\normalfont\textbf{\alph*.}},itemsep=3pt,topsep=0pt] \item $\big| K_r(x|y) + K_r(y) - K_r(x,y) \big| \leq O(\log r) + O(\log \log \|y\|)$. \item $\big| K_{r,s}(x|x) + K_s(x) - K_r(x) \big| \leq O(\log r) + O(\log \log \|x\|)$. \end{enumerate} \end{lem}

+In the remainder of the article, we will use the $O(\log r)$ error term to encapsulate all errors accumulated from computing terms that do not change as the precision, $r$, increases to infinity.
+This would include the $\log \log \|y\|$ and $\log \log \|x\|$ terms from Lemma \ref{lem:symmetry} as well as $\log m$ and $\log n$ terms already suppressed in the statement of Lemma \ref{lem:symmetry}.
 Using the notion of Kolmogorov complexity, one defines the concept of effective dimension as the asymptotic Kolmogorov complexity of a given point. \begin{defn} The \textit{effective Hausdorff dimension} of a point $x \in \R^d$ is given by